Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Experiments

+We evaluate {\ourmethod} on its ability to generate posterior-weighted datasets useful for downstream causal benchmarking.
+Our evaluation focuses on a key criterion: consistency of causal estimator performance across generated and source datasets, measured using the \emph{bias squared error (BSE)}.

+\paragraph{Bias squared error (BSE).} The BSE quantifies whether a causal estimator exhibits similar performance on a generated dataset as it does on the source dataset.
+Intuitively, if the generated dataset faithfully represents the source, an estimator should produce comparable errors on both.
+For a causal estimator $\xM$, let $\tau_{\xM}$ denote its ATE estimate and $\tau^*$ the true ATE (which is the specific {\knob} for a generated dataset or the ground-truth value for a source dataset).
+The estimator's bias is $\tau_{\xM} - \tau^*$.
+We compute this bias on both the generated dataset $\hat{D}^{(i)}$ and the source dataset $D$, then measure their squared difference:

+where the subscript $d$ indicates whether the generated dataset is drawn from the posterior ($\boldsymbol{\theta}_{\text{post}}$) or prior ($\boldsymbol{\theta}_{\text{prior}}$) distribution.
+A BSE of zero indicates that the estimator exhibits identical bias on the generated and source datasets---the ideal outcome for reliable benchmarking.

+\paragraph{Aggregating BSE across datasets.} Since {\ourmethod} produces a distribution over DGP parameters, we generate $N$ datasets from both the posterior ($\boldsymbol{\theta}_{\text{post}}$) and prior ($\boldsymbol{\theta}_{\text{prior}}$) distributions of parameter values and aggregate BSE values to obtain a summary measure.
+We report the mean BSE:

+The mean can be replaced by other summary statistics (e.g., median or quantiles) depending on the evaluation objective.
+For synthetic source datasets with multiple draws, we compute dataset-specific comparisons using $\tau_{\xM;\text{source}}^{(i)}$.
+A lower mean BSE for the posterior ($\text{mean BSE}_{\xM; \text{post}} \leq \text{mean BSE}_{\xM; \text{prior}}$) indicates that posterior-weighted datasets yield estimator performance more consistent with the source data when compared to the prior-weighted datasets.

+The BSE can be interpreted as a task-specific posterior predictive check~\citep{gelman1996posterior}.
+Standard posterior predictive checks assess model fit by comparing summary statistics of observed and simulated data.
+BSE applies this principle to causal benchmarking, comparing estimator bias on generated datasets to that on the source.
+A low (mean) BSE indicates that the posterior generates datasets on which causal estimators behave similarly to the source---precisely the property required for reliable benchmarking.

-We evaluate {\ourmethod} across a suite of synthetic {\ds}s and multiple classes of simulators—both parametric and non-parametric.
-Our empirical study is designed to answer the following questions: (1) How can {\ourmethod} improve upon existing generative methods for benchmarking causal estimators for a given source {\ds}?
-(2) Under what conditions does the estimated posterior distribution over {\knob} provide meaningful insights for benchmarking causal estimators?
+We evaluate {\ourmethod} across a suite of synthetic datasets and multiple classes of simulators—both parametric and non-parametric.
+Our empirical study is designed to answer the following questions: (1) How can {\ourmethod} improve upon existing generative methods for benchmarking causal estimators for a given source dataset?
+(2) Under what conditions does the estimated posterior distribution over {\knob}s provide meaningful insights for benchmarking causal estimators?